mitchadam/mitchadam.github.io/content/blog/santa-cruz.md

 Shortly after, I started feeling much better and my legs remembered how to work.
 During the trail section about halfway through, I began picking up the pace but stayed conservative to test the waters

 Once we got back onto the pavement, I felt infinitely better than when I'd started and began to actually run.
-In the final few miles I was able to run like I'd hoped to all along.
+In the final few miles I was able to start running properly.
 The first half I was only getting passed — now I was doing the passing.

 ![Strava chart.](/santa-cruz/sc-strava-min.jpg)

 <div class="centered">
-Starting at mile 6, I ran every mile faster than the last.
-I'm calling this the "reverse blow up."</div>
+Starting at mile 6, I ran every mile faster than the last, the "reverse blow up."</div>

 <br>

 It felt good to finish strong.
 I think this shows I do have the fitness — I just need to harness it better.
-Even though my run time wasn't quite what I wanted, I was able to salvage things a bit and hold on for a decent finish time.
+Even though my run time wasn't quite what I wanted, I was able to salvage things and hold on for a decent finish time.

 ![Running picture.](/santa-cruz/sc-run-min.jpg)